Nebula-ecosystem/Cadentis/README.md

 ---

-# 🧩 Purpose of Executor
+# 🧩 Purpose of Async

 Modern services — networking stacks, embedded runtimes, job systems, or orchestrators — often need a **deterministic, observable execution loop** they control end-to-end.

-Executor focuses on:
+Async focuses on:

 - predictable task progression (no hidden threads)
 - simple scheduling hooks you can extend